YipingNUS/machine-learning-labs/README.md

 ### Lab 5: Tree-based Algorithms (7 Mar 2020)

+In this lab, you'll apply random forest algorithm to classify a real-world housing price dataset.
+Besides, you'll also use the built-in feature importance method to perform feature selection.

 ### Lab 6: Unsupervised Learning (14 Mar 2020)

+In this lab, you'll try cluster points using sklearn's k-means algorithm as well as have a chance to implement an online version of the algorithm from scratch.

 ### Lab 7: Learning Techniques (21 Mar 2020)

 ### Lab 8: Reinforcement Learning (28 Mar 2020)

+In this lab, you'll explore various popular multi-armed bandit algorithms for exploration and exploitation.

 ### Reference